 Angela Antenore provides facilitation services to help clients meet their business goals by leveraging the talents and experiences of diverse teams.
-Angela focuses on how leaders can best perform to deliver results, excel in their roles while engaging their teams and motivating them to have an impact.
+Angela focuses on how leaders can best perform to deliver results and excel in their roles while engaging their teams and motivating them to have an impact.

-She incorporates the perspectives and contributions of diverse partners including executives, policy makers, funders, business owners, non-profit leaders and community members.
+She incorporates the perspectives and contributions of diverse partners including executives, policymakers, foundations, business owners, non-profit leaders and community members.
 She is particularly interested in how people and organizations can use their potential to best serve the needs of their organization and multi-cultural communities.

 A skilled facilitator and instructor, Angela holds a M.Ed. in Curriculum & Instruction, and a B.A. in Psychology from UCLA.
 In addition, she possesses certifications and experience in a variety of subjects where she employs her cross-functional and cross-cultural experience in providing organizational development consulting services.

 Certifications & Focus Areas

 Angela combines her background in education and psychology to pursue leadership and organizational effectiveness strategies with her clients.
 She has a unique background including both international consulting experience as well as hands-on experience as a director, manager, small business owner, and educator.
 In these roles, Angela has developed a common-sense approach to management and leadership.